Early and Late Buzzards: Comparing Different Approaches for Quantile-based Multiple Testing in Heavy-Tailed Wildlife Research Data: Statistical Methods

-For a better small sample performance {in the MCTP approach}, we consider a groupwise bootstrap similarly to the bootstrap proposed in \citet{segbehoe_simultaneous_2022} to approximate the limiting distribution.
+For a better small sample performance {in the MCTP approach}, we also consider a groupwise bootstrap similarly to the bootstrap proposed in \citet{segbehoe_simultaneous_2022} to approximate the limiting distribution.
 This approach is identical to the bootstrap approach in \citet{baumeister_quantile-based_2024}.
 To realize this, we draw a nonparametric bootstrap sample $X_{i1}^*,...,X_{in_i}^*$ with replacement from the original $i$th sample $X_{i1},...,X_{in_i}$ as in Section~2.4 of \cite{segbehoe_simultaneous_2022}.
+In detail, $X_{i1}^*,...,X_{in_i}^* \sim \hat{F}_i$ are independent identically distributed given the data $X_{i1},...,X_{in_i}$.
+Note, that this is simply the adoption of Efron's in the context of MCTPs.
 In the following, the estimators based on the bootstrap samples are denoted with a superscript $*$, respectively.
 Then, we define the groupwise bootstrap counterpart of the test statistics by